hyurl/sfn/docs/v1/en-US/structure.md

     - `services/`* The directory that stores service files.
     - `utils/`* The directory that stores utility module files.
     - `views/`* The directory that stores view files.
-    - `config.ts` The file of configurations.
+    - `config.ts` The file of configurations, you can load other configuration files from this file and merge them to the default export.
     - `index.ts` The entry file of the server.
 - `package.json` The specification file of the project.
 - `package-lock.json`